ryskit/amazon-cognito-identity-management-workshop/docs/01-user-auth.md

 1. Scroll down beyond the map to copy your user's identity token and decode it by pasting it into the 'encoded' input box at <a href="http://jwt.io" target="_blank">JWT.io</a>.
 You will see all of your user's attributes are encoded within the token, along with other standard attributes such as the time the token was issued, the time the token expires, the user's unique ID, and more.

+**View user in User Pool**

+View user including device

+## End of Module 1

-Once you have finished setting up the user authentication, you can proceed to the next module.
+Once you have finished setting up the user authentication please wait for the instructions from the presenter to move on to the next module (unless you're running this on your own).
+If you've finished Module 1 early and would like to further customize the user authentication, feel free to run through the next few sections.

+---

+## Optional: Customize Sign-up Workflow

+## Optional: Custom Message Lambda

+## Optional: Pre Token Generation Lambda